aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 I wondered if it would make sense to have an ST scale to calculate small angles for “slightly oblique” aerial photos.
 Or maybe other scales for triangles with small apex angles, like the scales of the Model 14 Artillery rule?

+I was also curious about the inclusion of the CIF scale rather than the more-common CI scale.
+Certainly the CIF scale can be used in the same way as CI, but I would like to know more about this choice.

-I found a possible answer while perusing Pickett Slide Rule catalogs on the International Slide Rule Museum.
+I found some insight into these scale selections while perusing Pickett Slide Rule catalogs on the International Slide Rule Museum.
 The 1954 [Pickett All-Metal Slide Rules Catalog 164-A](https://sliderulemuseum.com/Manuals/Pickett_Catalog_1954.pdf) includes not only the Model 520 and 700 “U.S.A.F.
 AERIAL PHOTO SLIDE RULES”, but also a Model 706-S.

 The Model 706-S is a rule with the same scale set as the “rear” of the Model 700, and the other side is blank.